Integrate SQL solutions with Azure services

 The response includes product information with the related category name, demonstrating the configured relationship.

-6. Press Ctrl+C to stop Data API Builder.
+7. Go back to the terminal and press Ctrl+C to stop Data API Builder.

 Cleanup